shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 ## Anonymity Sets 101: Mixer Math

-Pretend PolyAztec were a simple privacy mixer without internal transactions, and we were internet sleuths trying to de-anonymize the network 🕵.️
+Pretend Nata Network were a simple privacy mixer without internal transactions, and we were internet sleuths trying to de-anonymize the network 🕵.️

 If we saw someone withdraw 1 MATIC, we’d know for certain that they’d deposited at least 1 MATIC into the mixer.
 Because there are no internal transfers, aggregation of multiple deposits into a larger withdrawal simply isn’t possible.